ColinBurner/React-Portfolio/README.md

 This is my official portfolio, built using React.
 It includes links to projects I've worked on, photos and information about me, a way to contact me and links to follow me on social media!

+There is also a light/dark mode toggle and a Comments section where visitors can leave a comment on my portfolio that uses Google Firebase to save the comments to the page.
+As admin (logged in), I can see delete buttons on each comment for easily removing comments if it gets too cluttered.

 ## Table of Contents